Overview

 Side Effects

-When taken by mouth: Corn silk is LIKELY SAFE for most people in amounts commonly found in foods.
-There isn't enough reliable information to know if it is safe when used as a medicine.
-Corn silk can decrease potassium levels in the blood and can cause skin rashes, itching, and allergies.
+When taken by mouth: Corn silk is commonly consumed in foods.
+But there isn't enough reliable information to know if it is safe when used in larger amounts as a medicine.
+Side effects seem to be rare but might include decreased potassium and sodium levels in the blood.

 Special Precautions and Warnings

-Blood levels of potassium that are too low: Large amounts of corn silk might make these conditions worse.
+Blood levels of potassium that are too low: Large amounts of corn silk might make this condition worse.

-Surgery: Corn silk could make blood sugar or blood pressure control more difficult during and after surgery.
+Surgery: Corn silk might interfere with blood sugar or blood pressure control during and after surgery.
 Stop using corn silk at least 2 weeks before a scheduled surgery.

 Interactions ?